Front Wing of an F1 Car: How to Optimize its Design

 Formula One is an exciting sport and has a strong following.
-A Formula One car itself is a marvel of mechanical engineering.
+A Formula One car in itself is a marvel of mechanical engineering.
 On a top-speed straight, a Formula One car attains sufficient speed to take flight, if not for the downforce that holds it down.
 The front wing and rear wings play a critical role in the overall aerodynamics of a Formula One car.
-2017 brought about drastic changes to the regulations that would increase the aesthetics of the car alongside bringing lap times down by up to 5 seconds.
+2017 brought about drastic changes to the regulations that would increase the aesthetics of the car and decrease lap times by up to 5 seconds.
 The video by motorsport.com visually shows the changes between 2016 and 2017.

 This article looks at the design of front wing of an F1 car and possible ideas for improving the overall aerodynamics.
-To do so it is first important to understand the regulation changes.
+To do so, it is first important to understand the regulation changes.

 Change in Regulations: 2016 and 2017

-Fig. 1 and 2 show the screenshots from the video by motorsport.com and it visually depicts the differences in dimension regulations of 2016 and 2017.
+Fig. 1 and 2 show the screenshots from the video by motorsport.com, and it visually depicts the differences in dimension regulations of 2016 and 2017.

 For more extensive details on the regulations, we can re-direct you to the regulations part on the FIA website.

-Aerodynamics play a fundamental role in the overall set up of a Formula One car.
+Aerodynamics play a fundamental role in the overall setup of a Formula One car.
 An air duct panel between the front wheel and the side panel, for instance, can add more speed than two or three extra horsepower.
 The teams invest as much as up to 20% of their total budget in understanding the aerodynamics of the car.
 Modern F1 cars can drive corners much faster than normal, commercial cars, and this would not be possible without downforce.

 Meticulous precision work is undertaken using computations and experiments in wind tunnels to accurately tailor the wings and the wind deflectors to the last millimeter.
 This design is aimed at increasing the downforce and reducing the drag.
 This also permits shorter braking distances and higher cornering speeds.
 The downforce generates 80% of the grip required for the car.
 F1 cars can withstand centrifugal forces of up to 4G without sliding off the track primarily due to the aerodynamic designs allowing high cornering speeds.
 This would be impossible without downforce and thus ensures performance and safety.